JonKing93/wildcat/docs/commands/preprocess.rst

 DEM Resolution
 ++++++++++++++
-*Related settings:* :confval:`resolution_check`
+*Related settings:* :confval:`resolution_limits_m`, :confval:`resolution_check`

-The preprocessor next checks that the DEM dataset has a 10 meter resolution (±3 meters).
-By default, it will raise an error if this criterion is not met.
+The preprocessor next checks that the DEM dataset has an allowed resolution.
+The allowed resolutions are determined by the :confval:`resolution_limits_m` setting, which defaults to resolutions from 6.5 to 11 meters.
+This range is selected to allow all DEM tiles from the USGS National Map within the continental US.

-This check is implemented because wildcat's assessment models were calibrated using data from a 10-meter DEM.
+In general, the DEM should have an approximately 10 meter resolution.
+This is because wildcat's assessment models were calibrated using data from a 10-meter DEM.
 See also `Smith et al., 2019 <https://esurf.copernicus.org/articles/7/475/2019/>`_ for a discussion of the effects of DEM resolution on topographic analysis.